great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ### Check configuration using Great Expectations CLI

 The Great Expectations CLI contains a tool that will check your configuration and determine if it needs to be migrated.
-To perform this check, run the `project check-config` command:
+To perform this check, run the `project check-config` command in your project folder:

 ```bash
 great_expectations --v3-api project check-config